Dunedan/mbp-2016-linux/README.md

 to use, the latest significant improvements are part of Linux 4.11.

-If you don't know what the model identifier for your MacBook Pro is (as that identifier is on several occasions below), check https://support.apple.com/en-us/HT201300
+If you don't know what the model identifier for your MacBook Pro is (as that identifier is used on several occasions below), check https://support.apple.com/en-us/HT201300